 How can coaching sessions help with shy bladder?

-Coaching sessions for shy bladder are specifically designed to help you break the cycle of avoidance, develop psycho-physical skills for healing, and learn to communicate well with your body.
+Coaching sessions for shy bladder are specifically designed to help you develop calmness and safety in the bathroom, break the cycle of avoidance, and learn psycho-physical skills for healing.

 Coaching sessions can help you: